-- 1. High school diploma
+- 1. Official High School transcript

 - 2. Evidence of successful completion of the General Educational Development Test (GED)

 - 3. Evidence of satisfactory college work.

 Potential students who lack a requirement for admission may be considered on an individual basis.
 Individuals so considered must give evidence that they can successfully meet the demands of Columbia College.